Policy last updated

 When planning a school-funded project, schools are encouraged to speak to their regional provision and planning manager as early as possible.
 This will help to avoid issues later, such as having to resubmit an approval request if a project’s cost exceeds the VSBA approved amount.

-Schools wishing to contribute school-raised funds to a VSBA-led building project should speak to the VSBA Delivery project officer assigned to their project.
+Schools wishing to contribute school-raised funds to a VSBA-led building project may speak to the VSBA-assigned project officer allocated to delivering their project.

-Guidance materials have been developed to assist schools plan school-funded projects and school-funded contributions to VSBA-led building projects, on the Guidance tab.
+Guidance materials have been developed to assist schools planning school-funded projects and school-funded contributions to VSBA-led building projects, on the Guidance tab.
+This includes guidance outlined in Step 3 for the tender and contract process for consultants and contractors, including financial thresholds.

 Approval requirements